psi4/psi4/doc/sphinxman/source/optionshandling.rst

 - A boolean called ``SAVE_INFO`` with a default of true.
 - An array called ``DOCC``, no default is possible for this type.
 - A double called ``FREQUENCY_SCALE_FACTOR`` with a default of 1.0.
-- A string called ``DATA_FILE``, with a default of "data.dat" and any possible value.
+- A case-sensitive string called ``DATA_FILE``, with a default of "data.dat" and any possible value.
 - A string called ``AO_BASIS`` with a default of "NONE", and possible values of "NONE", "DISK", or "DIRECT".

 The purpose of the "if" statement in the above read_options function is the following.
 Suppose in an input file the user sets an option through the construct ``set mymodule print 1`` or through a ``set mymodule {...}`` block.
 The first thing to happen is a call to read_options with name set to "MYMODULE".
-(Note that all user input is converted to upper case.)
+(Note that all user input is converted to upper case unless a ``add_str_i`` which should be used sparingly for files.)
 This call to read_options should tell the Options object only about those options expected by the module called "mymodule"; this prevents overlap of options between different modules.